The Department of Japanese Studies is part of the School of Languages and Cultures (SLC).

 If you finish your study of language units at Japanese 6 (JPNS2622), one of your two culture units must be JPNS3650 Japanese Language and Identity, the only 3000 level unit open to students who are doing Japanese 6.

-Admission into the honours program requires completion of 48 senior credit points with a Credit average or above.
-This includes completion of the major plus 12 additional senior credit points including ASNS3690 Approaches to Research in Asian Studies.
-You may include one 6-credit point Japan-related Asian Studies unit of study.
+Admission into the honours program requires completion of the major with an average of 70 percent or above including ASNS3690 Approaches to Research in Asian Studies.
+You may include one 6 credit point Japan-related Asian Studies unit of study.

 Intending honours students must consult the department during Orientation Week regarding the coursework.